The Picture Postcard Workflow Tools Panel

-The download includes an installer that loads the entire action set, full documentation, and the PPW panel.
+The download includes an installer that loads the entire action set, full on-board documentation of each action, and the PPW panel.
 We believe that the actions work in any language version of Photoshop from CS1 on.
-The panel, however, requires a specific version of Photoshop.
-It cannot be used with a version earlier than CS5 (although you can still download the actions and the documentation separately).
-In release 2, there were separate installers for CS5 and CS6.
-In release 3, the installer is universal, as it detects your version of Photoshop and installs the proper panel for it.
+The panel, however, cannot be used with a version earlier than Photoshop CS6 (although you can still download the actions and the documentation separately).

 Concept by Dan Margulis.
 Scripting by Giuliana Abbiati.
 Documentation by Giuliana Abbiati, Alessandro Bernardi, Dan Margulis, and Marco Olivotto.

-Photoshop CS4 and earlier versions are not compatible with the panel.
-However, the base actions can still be used, although not with all the panel's functionality.
+Photoshops CS4 and earlier did not support third-party panels.
+However, almost all of the base actions can still be used in any version at least back through CS1, although not with all the panel's functionality.

-NOTE: If you have Photoshop CS5 or later and have downloaded the panel, you don't need any of this, as it is installed automatically.
+NOTE: If you are using the panel, you don't need any of this, as it is installed automatically.